-Under our draft decisions:
+Under our decisions:

-- Prices for water, sewerage and stormwater services would fall for most customers, and would be lower than the Council proposed. - The structure of water, sewerage and stormwater prices would change to improve their equity and cost-reflectivity. - Combined water, sewerage and stormwater bills would fall for most customers. - The Council would recover 8.5% less revenue than it proposed, over the three years.
+- Prices for water, sewerage and stormwater services will fall for almost all customers. - The structure of water, sewerage and stormwater prices will change to improve their equity and cost-reflectivity. - Combined water, sewerage and stormwater bills will fall for most customers. - ▼ The Council will recover 10.2% less revenue than it proposed, over the three years.